ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     -   A modern web browser (Microsoft Edge, Google Chrome, or Mozilla Firefox)

-   > **Note**: Besides an SSH client and a web browser, the lab computer does not require locally installed software.
+   > **Note**: You can use the Virtual Machine provided in the lab environment which has all the pre-requisites applications installed.

 ## Help references